(Disclosure: Some of the links below may be affiliate links)

 The causes and consequences of depression are the same as a recession, but they are more devastating.
 And you can protect yourself in the same way.

 History of Recessions in the United States

 There have been many recessions in the past.
 It would take too long to list them all.
-Instead, I am going to focus on the ones in the United States and Switzerland later.
-And I am going to mention global recessions as well!
+Instead, I will focus on the ones in the United States and Switzerland later.
+And I will mention global recessions as well!

 Recessions in the United States are significant.
 Indeed, the U.S. is currently the biggest economy in the world.
-It means that a lot of companies will be impacted by a recession in the U.S. Countries doing business with the U.S. will be impacted as well.
+It means that many companies will be impacted by a recession in the U.S. Countries doing business with the U.S. will also be impacted.

-The National Bureau of Economic Research (NBER) is the reference for the dates of recessions in the United States.
-They do not use the GDP rule of thumb but evaluate economic data every month.
+The National Bureau of Economic Research (NBER) refers to the dates of recessions in the United States.
+They do not use the GDP rule of thumb but evaluate monthly economic data.

 The most recent one is the Great Recession.
 It started in the United States with the subprime market crisis and the real estate market collapse.
-A lot of banks failed, and the U.S. government had to bail out several of them.
+Many banks failed, and the U.S. government had to bail out several.
 It is considered a global recession since many countries followed the U.S. into the crisis.
-However, many emerging markets, such as India and China, had much less impact on their economies.
+However, many emerging markets, such as India and China, had less impact on their economies.
 The GDP declined by 5.1% from its peak.

 This recession lasted from December 2007 to June 2009.
 It ended about six years of economic growth.